kevinlinxc/kevinlinxc.github.io/content/blogbook/hugo.md

 ```
 {{</* youtubegif ID */>}}
 ```
 with the ID being the YouTube video's ID.
+This makes the video autoplay, loop, and have no controls, which is exactly what I wanted.

 Links:
 * https://discourse.gohugo.io/t/how-do-i-find-the-default-shortcode-source-code/41465/4